wgsl-tooling-wg/wesl-spec/Imports.md

 would not work, since anything defined in `math.wgsl` would be imported twice.
 In C-land, this is solved by using _include guards_.

 Another drawback is that using the same name twice is impossible.
 In C-land, this leads to pseudo-namespaces, where major libraries will prefix all of their functions with a few symbols.
 An example of this is the Vulkan API `vkBeginCommandBuffer` or `vkCmdDraw`.
+The [Modules](./Modules.md) proposal would avoid this pitfall.

 A future drawback is that "privacy" or "visibility" becomes very difficult to implement.
 Everything that is imported is automatically public and easily accessible.

 In C-land, the workaround is using header files.
 In other languages, such as Python, the convention ends up being "anything prefixed with an underscore `_` is private".

+Visibility in our proposal in contrast would be via the [Module Interfaces](./ModulesInterfaces.md) proposal and would be optional, allowing regular wgsl files to be imported without modification.

 ## Typescript-like imports

-TODO: Main reason is just that they're more verbose
+TODO: Main reason is just that they're more verbose.
+Also is more complicated than this proposal

 ## Rust-like imports

 TODO: Needs something akin to a `mod` statement, otherwise ambiguity.
+Also is more complicated than this proposal

 ## Putting exports in comments

 This would have the advantage of letting some existing WGSL tools ignore the new syntax.
 For example, a WGSL formatter would not need to know about imports, and could just format the code as usual.

+This could be considered in conjunction with or in addition to this proposal.

 ## Using an alternative shader language

 There are multiple higher level shading languages, such as [slang](https://github.com/shader-slang/slang) or [Rust-GPU](https://github.com/EmbarkStudios/rust-gpu) which support imports.
 They also support more features that WGSL currently does not offer.
 For complex projects, this can very much pay off.

 The downside is using additional tooling, and dealing with an additional translation layer.
-An additonal translation layer could lock shader authors out of certain WGSL features.
+An additional translation layer could lock shader authors out of certain WGSL features.

 Also, higher level GPU languages are typically processed at build time, which precludes using language features to adapt to runtime conditions like GPU characteristics or user settings.

 ## Composing shader code as strings at runtime